How to Become a Microbiologist

-Microbiologists need at least a bachelor’s degree in microbiology or a closely related program that offers substantial coursework in microbiology, such as biochemistry or cell biology.
-Many colleges and universities offer degree programs in biological sciences, including microbiology.
+Microbiologists typically need at least a bachelor’s degree in microbiology or a related field, such as biology or natural resources, that provides substantial coursework in microbiology.

-Microbiologists typically need a Ph.D. to carry out independent research and work in colleges and universities.
-Graduate students studying microbiology commonly specialize in a subfield such as bacteriology or immunology.
+Microbiologists typically need a Ph.D. to work on independent research or in colleges and universities.
+Graduate students studying microbiology commonly specialize in a subfield, such as bacteriology or immunology.
 Ph.D. programs usually include class work, laboratory research, and completing a thesis or dissertation.

 Many microbiology Ph.D. holders begin their careers in temporary postdoctoral research positions.
 During their postdoctoral appointment, they work with experienced scientists as they continue to learn about their specialties and develop a broader understanding of related areas of research.

 Postdoctoral positions typically offer the opportunity to publish research findings.
 A solid record of published research is essential to getting a permanent college or university faculty position.

 Communication skills.
 Microbiologists should be able to effectively communicate their research processes and findings so that knowledge may be applied correctly.